Tony Banks (American football): Coaching career

 On March 9, 2020, the Greenhill School, a private K-12 school in Addison, Texas, announced that they were hiring Banks as their head football coach.
 He had previously served the school as an assistant coach.

+Banks has been the wide receivers coach with the Louisville Kings since the 2026 season.
+He is one of five members of the Super Bowl XXXV Champion Ravens on the ballclub's coaching staff along with Chris Redman, Jamie Sharper, Chris McAlister and Brad Jackson.